Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

                 - "landmark"
                 - None
                 Default: None.
-            input_image_shapes: Tuple or dictionary with column names as keys and tuples sizes as values, specifying size to use to resize images coming for the input columns.
+            input_image_sizes: Tuple or dictionary with column names as keys and tuples sizes as values, specifying size to use to resize images coming for the input columns.
                 Default: (255, 255).
-            output_image_shapes: None, tuple or dictionary with column names as keys and tuples sizes as values, specifying size to use to resize images coming for the output columns.
+            output_image_sizes: None, tuple or dictionary with column names as keys and tuples sizes as values, specifying size to use to resize images coming for the output columns.
 If None and `image_input_shapes` is tuple then it will take the same value as `image_input_shapes`.
                 Default: None.
             input_color_modes: String or dictionary with column names as keys and modes as values, specifying the color mode for the input columns.
 The following modes are available:
                 - "grayscale"